 Greek girls dancing - image by Alika Obraz

 In Greece, children go to primary or elementary school for six years, similar to the UK.
 Public school education is free of charge and includes the supply of free textbooks.
 Schooling is compulsory until Grade 9 or the age of 15.
 Greek pupils learn at least one foreign language, usually English is the first foreign language for the pupils while French or German can be studied as the second foreign language.

-Soccer is the most popular sport in Greece and many people enjoy watersports or athletics.
+Soccer is the most popular sport in Greece but many people also enjoy watersports or athletics.

 Greece Facts | Greek Language

 Καλημέρα! pronounced as Kaliméra! means 'Good Day!' in Greek.
-The Greek language has the longest history of any of the Indo-European languages and written records date back about 3 500 years.
-See how the letters are written printed writing and cursive writing.
+The Greek language has the longest history of any of the Indo-European languages and written records date back about 3,500 years.
+See how the letters are written in printed writing and cursive writing.

 The Greek alphabet has letter 24 letters.
 Here is how to pronounce the letters.

 Many Greek words have been introduced in other languages.
-Some of the Greek words that are used in the English language are: mathematics, physics, athletics, telephone, politics, academy, democracy and geography.
+Some of the Greek words that we use in the English language are: mathematics, physics, athletics, telephone, politics, academy, democracy and geography.

 Greece Facts | Greece Economy

-Greece has one of Europe's highest unemployment rates with more than 1 in 4 Greeks being unemployed.
-Most people work in the services sector and are affected strongly by the Covid-19 pandemic.
+Greece has one of Europe's highest unemployment rates with more than one in every four Greeks being unemployed.
+Most people work in the services sector and were affected strongly by the Covid-19 pandemic.